John Clay (running back)

-John Clay (born January 4, 1988) is a former American football running back.
-He was signed by the Pittsburgh Steelers as an undrafted free agent in 2011.
-He played college football for the University of Wisconsin–Madison.
-In high school, he received numerous awards for his accomplishments on the field at Washington Park High School in Racine, Wisconsin, being named to the Racine County Sports Hall of Fame in 2018, and was one of the most heavily recruited players in the country.
+John Clay (born January 4, 1988) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Wisconsin Badgers and was signed by the Pittsburgh Steelers as an undrafted free agent after the 2011 NFL draft.

+In high school, he received numerous awards for his accomplishments on the field at Washington Park High School, being named to the Racine County Sports Hall of Fame in 2018, and was one of the most heavily recruited players in the country.
 Clay was ruled ineligible to play by the NCAA after not meeting Wisconsin admission requirements before being ruled eligible for the 2008 season.

 High school

 Clay attended Washington Park High School in Racine, Wisconsin.
 He was named a high school All-American in 2006 and played in the U.S. Army All-American Bowl game.
 A 4-star recruit, he committed to Wisconsin on national signing day after declining offers from Tennessee, Ohio State, Nebraska, and Iowa.

 After graduating from high school and before the start of summer football camp, Clay was notified by the NCAA that his grades had not met the requirements to play collegiate football.
 He had recorded a 2.7 core GPA and received a 7 on his ACT.
 Clay attended summer school to complete the required course work, then rejoined his teammates and began practicing with the Badgers.
 His late start forced him to redshirt in 2007.